Your Story. Your Lens.

 A Smartphone film-making workshop for youth in Hume and Whittlesea

-DPV Health is proud to be working with Cinespace in supporting young people share their stories, experiences and views about gender on screen.
+DPV Health are partnering with Cinespace to support young people in Hume and Whittlesea to share their stories, experiences and views about gender on screen.

 The Hume and Whittlesea municipalities have the highest and the second highest rates of reported family violence in the North West Metropolitan area.
 An identified factor driving this violence against women and children is gender inequality and the acceptance of negative gender stereotypes.
 Compounding the issue is a recent survey* reporting young people believed violence was enacted by men and women equally.
 This perception does not support the reality that 95% of all victims of violence in Australia report a male perpetrator.

 YOUR STORY.
-YOUR LENS is an initiative of DPV Health, Youth Services Department from the City of Hume and Baseline Youth Services from the City of Whittlesea, Banksia Gardens and Cinespace Inc.
+YOUR LENS is an initiative of DPV Health, Youth Services Department from the City of Hume, Baseline Youth Services from the City of Whittlesea, Banksia Gardens and Cinespace Inc.